wangziqi2013/wangziqi2013.github.io/_posts/2019-12-24-understand-zsim-cc-sim.markdown

 needs to see the dirty line first, which is transferred in a side channel from one of the child caches to the coherence controller.

+The `processEviction()` method of `tcc` simply wraps `sendInvalidates()` method, which signals children caches of the cache line invalidation operation.
+The invalidation type is set to `INV`, indicating that blocks must be fully invalidated.
+The dirty write back flag is passed to a local variable of coherence controller's `processEviction()`, which is then passed to `bcc`'s `processEviction()` to actually perform the write back.